 - Remove water filters.
 If your RV has any inline water filters, remove them so they don’t get damaged by the antifreeze.

 - Bypass your water heater, otherwise it will fill up with antifreeze and you’ll need twice as much product to do the job.
 Most RV manufacturers install water heater bypass systems, but if your RV doesn’t have one, buy a water heater bypass kit.

 - Get set up.
 Install a water pump converter kit or disconnect the inlet side of the water pump (the line coming from the fresh water holding tank).
 Then, connect a clear piece of tubing to the inlet side of the pump and place the other end into a container of antifreeze.

 - Flush the lines.
-Turn on the water pump to start pressurizing the system, then follow these steps to circulate the antifreeze.
+Turn on the water pump to start pressurizing the system, then follow the product instructions to circulate the antifreeze.

 Come spring, you’ll need to de-winterize your RV by replacing the water filters, taking your water heater out of bypass mode, and letting fresh water run through it for several minutes to flush out the antifreeze.

 Option 2: Compressed air